vspnet/ConCReCT/README.md

 # ConCReCT
 Mechanism for mitigating a Denial of Service Volumetric attack against IoT based on ContikiOS and validated with Cooja that uses Duty-Cycle control to silence malicious nodes.
+There is a new distributed version of the code where every node is responsible for it is child nodes (nrighbors that use him as a parent to get to sink node).

+Centralized: Sink builds a matrix and monitors all nodes (limited by mote memory)
+Distributed: Every node builds a matrix and monitors his child nodes, so workload is distributed and memory is lo longer a problem (as long as each node has less than 20 child nodes).
+Detection and mitigtation are also faster as attacker and detector/mitigator are only 1 hop away from each other.

 ConCReCT